*Archive Post* This post was originally published on July 28th, 2016.

 I think this is an issue that we all struggle with as bloggers or writers.
-For me, what has personally worked is finding things that I am currently going through.
+Personally, when first starting out, I would have all the ideas, and then sit down to write, and nothing would come out because I wasn’t sure if anyone would be interested in it.
+I had this mental block.
+Then I switched things up, tried to find things that I am currently going through.
 This allows me to feel more passionate about the topic as I write.
-It makes it a whole heck of a lot easier to infuse my personality when I am excited about something.
+It also makes it a whole heck of a lot easier to infuse my personality when I am excited about something.

-When I started blogging again about a year ago after a few year hiatus, I really struggled with finding my voice.
+A year ago I started blogging again after a multi-year hiatus, I really struggled to find my voice.
 I wrote everything very stiff and text book-y because that’s what I was taught to do in school.
 I worried about curse words or jokes people wouldn’t get.
 Ultimately I hated what I was producing and so did others. the page views and shares were low, and nobody was interested because I wasn’t saying anything interesting.

 Now I am definitely not a fantastic writer.
-I can’t even tell you the last english class I took.
-I have plenty of disclaimers throughout my site about typos and grammar, but one thing people always tell me is they can hear me when I am writing.
-They feel like they are having a conversation with me or hanging out with me.
+I have plenty of disclaimers throughout my site about typos and grammar.
+No matter how many times I proofread, there will always be a typo.
+I like to think they show my passion for the topic, I’m typing so fast and thinking so fast about sharing something with you all that I can’t contain the excitement and overlook those things.
+One thing people who know my IRL always tell me is they can hear me when I am writing.
+For those who don’t know what my voice sounds like in IRL, they give me the same feedback, they tell me it feels like we are in a conversation or hanging out.
 It’s engaging. *seriously my heart is melting even writing this, thanks for the feedback guys*

 So how can you be engaging on-line?
-I want to give you a few ideas for creating content that have worked well with me:
+3 Tips for creating content your audience will love:

-2. Check out the demographics section in your google analytics.
-It actually will tell you what your audience is interested in! people that read my blog are typically interested in career/business advice, travel tips, and entertainment (Tv/movies), and relationships.
-Which makes sense since that’s what I primarily relate about.
+Check out the demographics section in your google analytics.
+It actually will tell you what your audience is interested in! people that read my blog are typically interested in home, career/business advice, travel tips, and entertainment (tv/movies), and finance.
+Which makes sense since that’s what I primarily write about.
 Since I have a lifestyle blog, it’s especially important to understand what my audience is interested in because there are so many possibilities of what I can write about!

 Write about questions your audience frequently asks you about!
-If people are asking you questions, chances are they see you as an expert in that space or like what you have to say, so use this opportunity to reach a larger audience with your expertise or voice! *Don’t forget to drop me an e-mail or comment and ask me a question!*
+If people are asking you questions, chances are they see you as an expert in that space or like what you have to say, so use this opportunity to reach a larger audience with your expertise or voice! *Don’t forget to drop me an e-mail or comment and ask me a question for “Ask Rachel“!*

 If you are still feeling stuck, grab this list of content creation ideas I put together.
 You can use these for social media or blog posts!